lightning/bolts/02-peer-protocol.md

 which the witness data pertain to

 `witness` is the data for a witness element in a witness stack

+It is possible but a protocol error for an accepter node to fail to send a `funding_signed2` message while also successfully broadcasting the signed funding transaction.

 ### Kicking Off Replace-By-Fee: `init_rbf`